i-brnrd/patchLSD/TASK.md

 ## Task
-Participants are presented with all [90 patches](/Assets/Resources/RewardData/) (visualised [here](/Assets/Resources/Literature/MarcoRR.html)) in an evenly distributed [random order](#order-randomisation).
+Participants are presented with all [90 changing patches](/Assets/Resources/RewardData/) (visualised [here](/Assets/Resources/Literature/MarcoRR.html)) in an evenly distributed [random order](#order-randomisation).

-When the   [rew2ld.csv](/Assets/Resources/RewardData/rew2ld.csv) the participant is presented with the leave stay decision screen.
-In this ti sows a quesiton mark for however many seconds nad then
+After the [patch](/Assets/Resources/RewardData/rew2ld.csv) is presented, the participant is presented with the Leave Stay Decision screen.\
+To indicate the decision phase, a question mark is shown on screen for 2s.
+Then two buttons are diplayed; one for leave and one for stay.
+The positions switch randomly at each Leave Stay Decision.
+Once a selelction is made, the choice is highlighted in yellow for 2 seconds, and the task continues.\
+If that given trial is not [truncated](#order-randomisation). if the trial has been s not [truncated](#order-randomisation). (ie don't show the post decision patches)

 THe positions of leav eand stary bittons are ransomised.
 Very smple Each trial is Run through eac of the 90 patches in a radmosied order.
 Some are truncated post decision (ie don't show the post decision patches) After
-Blue patch for 15/16/17 events.

-Events are reward or non reward (drawn from Marco's task data*)

 Leave-Stay Decision

-Either

--Stay in Blue patch

 -Leave for Red patch (default)

 Each quarter of experiment, subjects recieve feedback about Bonus Points- done

-60% of trials were truncated after the LSD- done?

-We need to decide whether orders of these should be fixed or not and

-* Patches drawn from same reward rate curve must not be presented concurrently

-#### Patches/ Reward Data
-The raw patch reward schedules were taken directly from data provided by Marco Wittman.
-The raw data can be found [here](/Assets/Resources/RewardData/) ( see also [plots](/Assets/Resources/Literature/MarcoRR.html) of the patch reward rates).\
-The reward schedules were generated using the iterative method described in the <a  href="https://doi.org/10.1038/ncomms12327"  target="_blank">original paper</a>; please note we did not re-generate these for this project.\
-Two points to note:
-* In the [datasets](/Assets/Resources/RewardData/), the maximum reward $R_{max} = 0.35$.
-On [load](/Assets/Scripts/GameData.cs) we linearly scale rewards from $0-1$, so $R_{max}$ corresponds to a full box of [gold bars](/Assets/Scripts/Box.cs).
-It is these max normalised values that are written out as behavioural data.
-* Unity uses C# for scripting which uses zero-based indexing (as in C, Python).
-Neuro researchers use MATLAB as standard, which uses one-based indexing (as in Fortran ♥).\
-Though care has been taken to write out behavioural/EEG datasets using 1-based indexing, within scripts, zero-based will be used.

 #### Order Randomisation
-The 90 [patches](/Assets/Resources/RewardData/) (see [plots](/Assets/Resources/Literature/MarcoRR.html)) are pulled from 18 different reward rate curves; and it is important to ensure no consequitive for Patch orfe; the original data is ficidied into it's just a simple select from The rtuncation order: similar but we randomise a setevery 3.
+The 90 [patches](/Assets/Resources/RewardData/) (see [plots](/Assets/Resources/Literature/MarcoRR.html)) are pulled from 18 different reward rate curves;

+* Patches drawn from same reward rate curve must not be presented concurrentlyand it is important to ensure no consequitive for Patch orfe; the original data is ficidied into it's just a simple select from The rtuncation order: similar but we randomise a setevery 3.
-90 trials drawn from data provided by Marco.
+90 trials drawn from data provided by Marco. here were 18 reward rate curves from each of which 5 [raw patch reward schedules](/Assets/Resources/RewardData/) were generated, giving a total of 90 patches.\
 ## Data
 ### Logs, Data